 Scale up your HRIS over time

-Another possibility is to scale up your HRIS system over time.
-Purchase the core HRIS today and then add-on features later as your budget allows.
+If you can’t afford the entire HRIS suite, consider scaling your system up over several months or years.
+Purchase the core HRIS today and then add features later as your budget allows.
 This way you are not sacrificing the system you ultimately want for the reality of what you can afford today.

 An affordable yet powerful HR system will improve your HR department's efficiency and productivity.
-While these systems may not offer every feature, they provide a strong basic feature set at a price that most companies can afford.
-As you consider whether you can afford a thousand dollars for an HRIS, consider the tradeoff of doing nothing.
-Do you want your HR Manager tracking down data in Excel spreadsheets and file cabinets?
-Or would you rather free up that time to help with strategic activities such as training, performance management and workforce planning?
+No question about that.
+Management needs to consider the tradeoff of doing nothing.
+Do you want your HR Manager spending hours tracking down data in Excel spreadsheets and file cabinets?
+Or would you rather free up that time to help with strategic activities such as talent acquisition, training, performance management and workforce planning?